Metatables

 print(result['A']) -- 150

-__add is an arithmetic metamethod, alongside __mul (multiplication behaviour of * between 2 tables), __div (division), __mul (multiplication), __sub (subtraction), __unm (negation) and __pow (exponential).
+__add is an arithmetic metamethod, alongside __mul (multiplication behaviour of * between 2 tables), __div (division), __sub (subtraction), __unm (negation) and __pow (exponential).

-There are also relational metamethods for comparision: __eq, __lt and __lte
+There are also relational metamethods for comparison: __eq, __lt and __le

-Lastly, Lua Table-Access Metamethodsow for defining behaviour when missing keys are looked up.
+Lastly, Lua Table-Access Metamethods allow for defining behaviour when missing keys are looked up.

 References: